Who We Are

 The Center’s leadership team (below) has a wide range of backgrounds and interests.
 You can also learn more about our research activities by visiting our Research page

-Grace Armon (she/her) is a first year Maternal and Child Health MPH student at the University of Minnesota and holds a BA in Geography with concentrations in Urban Studies and Community & Global Health from Macalester College.
+Grace Armon (she/her) is a second year Maternal and Child Health MPH student at the University of Minnesota and holds a BA in Geography with concentrations in Urban Studies and Community & Global Health from Macalester College.
 After finishing her undergraduate degree, Grace spent 11 months living in Germany through the Congress-Bundestag Youth Exchange for Young Professionals program, where she volunteered with a local cancer society and interned with a rural telehealth agency in Jena, Thuringia.
 Her broad area of interest is place effects on health, especially as it relates to maternal and reproductive health disparities.

 Grace is the Mini-Lab and Women’s Health Report Card Research Assistant, and is the MCH Student Interest Group (MCHIG) Executive Committee member responsible for outreach activities, including MCHIG’s Reproductive Justice Book Club.